 For this, and so many other reasons, training is very important.
 Example one: developer training leads to better employees.
 A company is only as good as the people it employs, and one way to ensure that you have employed the right candidate is through training.
 Training can take a regular “stone” and polish it into a “diamond.”
 Employees who have been well-trained will be better at their jobs and produce a better product.

 Did you know that one of the most expensive operating costs for any company is not buying goods, or advertising, but its employees – especially having to hire new employees.
 Bringing in new people, getting them up to speed, and providing them with perks to attract them to a company is a huge cost for companies.
 So employee retention – keep the employees you already have, and keeping them happy – is incredibly important from a business aspect.
 And research shows that a well-trained employee is a happy employee.
-They feel more confident in their job, happier with their position, and more cared-about – and therefore less likely to leave in search of a better job.
+They feel more confident in their job, happy with their position, and more cared-about – and therefore less likely to leave in search of a better job.
 Employee training leads to better retention.

 On the subject of keeping employees happy in order to keep them at a company, the complement to that research shows that happier employees are more efficient and overall better at their jobs.
 You don’t have to be a scientist to figure out why this is true.
 An employee who feel that his company cares about him and his educational future will work harder for the company.
 He or she will put in that extra hour during the busy season that makes all the difference in the end.
 Good morale is good for the company.